Scott Laughton: Professional

-When the NHL returned to play after being delayed due to the COVID-19 pandemic in North America, Laughton and the Flyers faced off against the Montréal Canadians in the first round of the Stanley Cup Playoffs as the first seed in the East after winning the round robin qualifying tournament.
+When the NHL returned to play after being delayed due to the COVID-19 pandemic, Laughton and the Flyers faced off against the Montreal Canadiens in the first round of the 2020 Stanley Cup playoffs as the first seed in the Eastern Conference after winning the round-robin qualifying tournament.
 During the series, he played on a line with Kevin Hayes and Travis Konecny.
-Laughton recorded a two-goal and one assist game on August 6 to send the Canadians on the brink of elimination.
-They pushed past the Canadians the following game to qualify for the Second Round of the 2020 Stanley Cup playoffs against the New York Islanders.
-As they faced elimination against the Islanders by Game 5, Laughton helped the team recover from a lost lead and recorded the overtime game winning goal off an assist from Konecny.
+Laughton recorded a two-goal and one assist game on August 6, to send the Canadiens on the brink of elimination.
+They pushed past the Canadiens the following game to qualify for the second round of the playoffs against the New York Islanders.
+As they faced elimination against the Islanders by game five, Laughton helped the team recover from a lost lead and recorded the overtime game-winning goal off an assist from Konecny.
 It was his second point of the night and first overtime goal (playoff or regular season) in his career.
 As a result, Laughton became the sixth player in franchise history to score an overtime goal to keep the team in the series.
-During the next game, he recorded the game-tying shorthanded goal in the third period in an eventual 5–4 overtime win to send the series to Game 7.
-The Flyers would lose Game 7 to the Islanders 4–0, with Laughton recording a fight and six hits in the shutout.
+During the next game, he recorded the game-tying shorthanded goal in the third period in an eventual 5–4 overtime win to send the series to the seventh game.
+In game seven Laughton recorded a fight and six hits in a 4–0 shutout loss to the Islanders.

 On February 7, 2021, Laughton recorded his first career hat trick in a 7–4 win against the Washington Capitals, with goals on Vítek Vaněček and Craig Anderson.
 On the last day of the NHL trade deadline, Laughton signed a five-year, $15 million contract extension with the Flyers.

+On December 12, 2024, Laughton recorded a four-goal game in a 4–1 win against the Detroit Red Wings.

+On March 7, 2025, Laughton was traded to the Toronto Maple Leafs along with two draft picks in exchange for Nikita Grebenkin and a conditional 2027 first-round pick.

+International play

+On December 28, 2010, Laughton was named an assistant captain for Team Ontario while competing at the 2011 World U-17 Hockey Challenge.
+Following his first season in the OHL, Laughton was invited to compete for Canada under-18 team at the 2011 Ivan Hlinka Memorial Tournament, where he won a gold medal.

+As a result of a successful 2011–12 season, Laughton was named to Canada's roster for the 2012 IIHF World U18 Championships, during which he recorded seven points and led the team to a bronze medal.

+On May 5, 2023, Laughton was named to Canada men's national ice hockey team at the 2023 IIHF World Championship where he recorded three goals and five assists in ten games and won a gold medal.